GAMM-AG-RSE-RDM/GAMM-AG-RSE-RDM.github.io/content/news/2025_04_09/index.md

 During the GAMM general assembly 2025 in Poznań, Poland, newly established activity groups were announced.
-This is included our application for this activity group on *RSE & RDM in Mathematics & Mechanics*, as well as the activity group on *Interfacial and Multiphase Flow*.
+This included our application for this activity group on *RSE & RDM in Mathematics & Mechanics*, as well as the activity group on *Interfacial and Multiphase Flow*.